Alin Pânzaru

-Alin Cristinel Pânzaru (/ro/; born 18 January 1976) is a Romanian former professional footballer who played as a midfielder, currently assistant coach at Liga I club Oțelul Galați.
+Alin Cristinel Pânzaru (/ro/; born 18 January 1976) is a Romanian former professional footballer who played as a midfielder.

 Career

-Pânzaru made his Liga I debut on 4 December 1993, for Oțelul Galați in a 1-1 draw against Inter Sibiu.
-In his first 9 years of career Pânzaru played mainly for teams from Galați such as: Oțelul Galați, Dunărea Galați or Constant CFR Galați.
-In 2003 he signed a contract with FC Vaslui, then playing for FC Gloria Buzău and the Moldovan side Zimbru Chișinău.
+Pânzaru made his Liga I debut on 4 December 1993, for Oțelul Galați in a 1–1 draw against Inter Sibiu.
+In the first nine years of his career Pânzaru played mainly for teams from Galați such as: Oțelul Galați, Dunărea Galați or Constant CFR Galați.
+In 2003 he signed a contract with FC Vaslui, then playing for Gloria Buzău and the Moldovan side Zimbru Chișinău.
 In 2007 he moved to Oțelul Galați and Dunărea Galați bitter rival, Dacia Unirea Brăila, named CF Brăila at that time, and played there in more than 100 matches, until his retirement in 2012.

 In 2012, after retirement, Pânzaru started immediately his football manager career at his last club as a player Dacia Unirea Brăila.

 Trivia

 During the 2017–18 Liga II season he was the protagonist of a controversial moment, when he accused Gabriel Iosofache and Costel Roșu, two of the club players, of match fixing.
-Dacia Unirea was already in the middle of some media speculations at that moment due to some results with frequent score changes, such as: 2-3 (ASU Politehnica Timișoara), 4-4 (Știința Miroslava), 4-3 (Luceafărul Oradea), 2-3 (Olimpia Satu Mare), 3-4 (UTA Arad) or 3-3 (Pandurii Târgu Jiu).
+Dacia Unirea was already in the middle of some media speculations at that moment due to some results with frequent score changes, such as: 2–3 (ASU Politehnica Timișoara), 4–4 (Știința Miroslava), 4–3 (Luceafărul Oradea), 2–3 (Olimpia Satu Mare), 3–4 (UTA Arad) or 3–3 (Pandurii Târgu Jiu).
 The rumors were also relied on the poor financial situation of the team, with some outstanding salaries of almost a year, the big scandal born at Luceafărul Oradea after the match against Brăila, when the owner of the club retired, the coach suspected his players of being involved in the betting mafia and finally the club being close to implosion and also Dacia Unirea's matches started to disappear from the betting offer.